 - Remove any debris, twigs or leaves found lying on top of the impression.
-Do not remove any object imbedded in the impression. - 2.
-Place a Casting Frame (No. FCF100) around the impression. - 3.
-When casting in loose soil or sand, prepare the surface by adding several light coatings of Dust and Dirt Hardener (No. 638CA).
-No direct spraying!
-Allow 3 to 5 minutes of drying time between coatings.
-Hard soil or clay generally will not require hardening (Fig. 1). - 4.
-Apply a light coating of Silicone Release Agent (No. SRA10) to the impression. - 5.
-Mix the required amount of plaster (Fig. 2).
-Approximately 1 minute of mixing is sufficient. - 6.
-Pour into the impression (Fig. 3).
-The entire mixture should be a uniform color.
+DO NOT remove any object embedded in the impression.
+Place a casting frame (No. FCF100) around the impression. - Prepare the surface by adding several light coatings of Dust & Dirt Hardener (No. 638CA).
+Allow two to three minutes of drying time between coatings.
+Hard soil or clay generally will not require hardening.
+Apply a light coating of silicone release agent (No. SRA10) to the impression. - Pour the required amount of mixing solution into the bag with the HARD-CORE BLUETM casting material and seal the zip-top bag. - Knead the mixture until thoroughly blended (approximately two minutes).
+The entire mixture should be a uniform color. - 5.
+Pour the mixture into the impression, breaking its fall using a stick, spoon or spatula.
+Begin pouring around edges and allow the mixture to flow over the impression.
+Generally, the cast should be .5"-.75" (12.7mm-19mm) thick.
+No reinforcement required.

-TI02-97FNG-REV6
+TI02-96FNG-RFV3